bfarnam/infineon/README.md

 ```
 _myFriendlyName_.readIs which is found in infineon.cpp will not attempt to enable DEN and DSEL if DSEL=0 hence the reason I have the local functions above.

+### Calibrated Current Sense
+The official Infineon library uses an exponential filter, the current sense ratio (kilis), and rSense values to display accurate amperage values.
+The exponential filter is substantiated when the first call to BTx(); is made.

+Kilis values are unique to each HSS type, are listed on the datasheets, and are stored inside a struct and defined in type_defs.cpp.

+Rsense is a bit more confusing.
+The output sense value supplied via the IS pin needs to be tied to ground in order to work properly.
+On the shield documentation, schematic, and the provided library, this is referred to as Rsense.
+However, in the datasheets, this is actually called Ris.
+In both events, this is the value in Ohms of whatever resistor you have chosen to tie the IS pin to ground.
+On the 24V shield this value is 1200 which is what is recommended on the datasheet.
+This may differ if you custom implement this device.

+I have added all of the BTT60xx models and populated the killis from the datasheets.
+I have also added some other struct members so the default types file (hss-types.cpp) from the official libraries is not compatible with this version.

+### Diagnostics
+Work in Progress

 <!--